-Most of the administration costs of Nyumbani UK are covered by the Foundation.
+Most of the administration costs are covered by Nyumbani UK & the Hotcourses Foundation.
 As a result, more than 95% of any donations we receive go directly to our projects.
 We do not employ expensive expatriates to administer our projects on the ground, and only work with Nyumbani Kenya where there is a track record of effective and corruption-free administration.

 Both the UK and Kenyan organisations are fully audited each year and publish annual accounts.

 Hotcourses Primary School and Lawson High School

 The aim of the Nyumbani Village is to create a self-sustaining community to serve orphans and elders who have been left behind by the “lost generation” of the HIV pandemic.
 The Village provides a family-like setting for orphaned children under the stewardship of elderly adults and seeks to ensure that the children receive love, sustenance, health-care, holistic education and culture transfer, aiming at their physical and psychological development, and, at the same time, providing holistic care and support for the grandparents in their later years.